Time-reversed Flow Matching with Worst Transport in High-dimensional Latent Space for Image Anomaly Detection: Backgrounds

-The primary objective of unsupervised anomaly detection is to identify self-supervised signals (typically weak) that capture and generalize the intrinsic patterns of normal training data, while distinguishing definable anomalies.
-Existing methodologies fall into four categories: reconstruction-based \cite{zavrtanik2022dsr, yu2025attention}, knowledge distillation-based \cite{batzner2024efficientad, rudolph2023asymmetric}, pseudo label-Based \cite{zavrtanik2021draem, liu2023simplenet, bae2023pni}, and memory bank-based \cite{roth2022towards, li2024target} approaches.
-Notably, Among these approaches, density-based methods constitute a particularly compelling formalism due to the inherent correlation between anomalies and low-frequency observations.
+The primary objective of unsupervised anomaly detection is to identify subtle yet discriminative signals that capture and generalize the intrinsic patterns of normal training data, while distinguishing definable anomalies.
+Existing methodologies can be broadly categorized into: reconstruction-based \cite{zavrtanik2022dsr, yu2025attention}, knowledge distillation-based \cite{batzner2024efficientad, rudolph2023asymmetric}, pseudo label-Based \cite{zavrtanik2021draem, liu2023simplenet, bae2023pni}, and memory bank-based \cite{roth2022towards, li2024target} approaches.
+Notably, density-based methods \cite{gudovskiy2022cflow, zhou2024msflow, yu2021fastflow} constitute a particularly compelling theoretically grounded formalism due to the inherent correlation between anomalies and low-frequency observations.
+This paradigm contributes to understanding the underlying data structure by directly modeling the distribution of normal samples or their features for anomaly identification.

-CFlow \cite{gudovskiy2022cflow} pioneered conditional normalizing flows for unsupervised anomaly detection.
-This method adaptively models feature distributions at distinct spatial locations, enabling pixel-level anomaly localization through independently trained multi-scale flow models.
+The CFlow \cite{gudovskiy2022cflow} pioneered conditional Normalizing Flows (NF) for unsupervised anomaly detection.
+The method adaptively models feature distributions at distinct spatial locations, enabling pixel-level anomaly localization through independently trained multi-scale NF-based models.
+CFlow explicitly computes the Jacobian determinant term and evaluates anomalies based on the likelihood $p_\theta(x)$.
+While not formally established, subsequent methods forgo direct computation of data's likelihood and instead adopt density proxies using $p_\theta(z)$ in their implementations.
 FastFlow\cite{yu2021fastflow} significantly improves inference efficiency by replacing fully connected layers with convolutional networks in NFs, allowing parallel processing of high-resolution features.
-Although CSFlow \cite{shi2022csflow} improves the consistency of density estimation through cross-scale feature integration with shared flow architectures, its application is restricted to image-level anomaly classification.
-MSFlow \cite{zhou2024msflow} unifies multi-scale features within a single flow model and adopts a hierarchical flow design to replace $1\times1$ convolutions, achieving the best performance in NFs.
-Besides, some approaches \cite{zhang2023unsupervised} have explored leveraging Diffusion Models to generate pseudo-labels for supervised training.
+Although CSFlow \cite{rudolph2022fully} improves the consistency of density estimation through cross-scale feature integration with a shared NF module, its application is restricted to image-level anomaly detection.
+MSFlow \cite{zhou2024msflow} unifies multi-scale features within a single flow model and adopts a hierarchical flow design to replace $1\times1$ convolutions, achieving the best performance in the NFs.